The 2023 FIFA Women's World Cup finals will be held in Australia and New Zealand from 20 July to 20 August of that year.

 3–11 October 2022

-A ten-team tournament will be held in Australia and New Zealand to decide the last three finalists.
+A ten-team tournament will be held from 17 to 23 February 2023 in Australia and New Zealand to decide the last three finalists.

 The teams will be split into three groups, two of three teams and one of four, with seeding decided by FIFA ranking.
 All three groups will be played as separate knock-out competitions with the winner of each qualifying for the finals.
 In the two three-team groups, the seeded team will go straight to the final (after playing a friendly against Australia or New Zealand) and meet the winner of a semi-final betweeen the other two nations.